KevinBennett00/CS2100-Project/README.md

 # Kevin Bennett Crypto & Stock Resource Website

 ## Description
 This website was created for CS 2100.
 It provides tools and resources for people interested in cryptocurrency and stock trading.
-Users can view live charts for Bitcoin, Ethereum, and Solana, explore helpful links, and contact the site creator.
+Users can view live charts for Bitcoin, Ethereum, and Solana, explore helpful links, and can contact me.

 ## Features
 - Live Bitcoin chart on homepage